Skip to main content

 CategorySpeedup at N=16kKey architectural difference

-Aggregation25–32xO(N+B) single-pass bucketing vs O(N×B) Pipeline
+Aggregation57–82xO(N+B) single-pass bucketing vs O(N×B) Pipeline

-Alignment32xForward cursor vs repeated binary search
+Alignment42xForward cursor vs repeated binary search

-Construction7xPlain frozen objects vs ImmutableJS wrapping
+Construction13xColumnar intake + frozen objects vs ImmutableJS

-Event access23xArray indexing vs ImmutableJS get()
+Event access6xArray indexing vs ImmutableJS get()

 Why it's faster

-Three architectural decisions account for most of the improvement:
+A few architectural decisions account for most of the improvement:

 pondjs routes every operation through a Pipeline abstraction — even simple transforms like select() or rename() construct a pipeline, push events through observable nodes, and collect output into keyed collections.
-This is flexible but adds constant overhead per event that dominates at scale.
+This is flexible but adds constant per-event overhead that dominates at scale.

 2. No ImmutableJS